 Western Art was a creative form produced in America starting in the 1880s.
 It followed the course of Western expansion that was promoted by the U.S. government.

 People in the Eastern states were excited by happenings in this new territory.
 They read news stories and serial novels in their newspapers.
 They purchased Dime Novels.
 These described exploits of daring cowboys, traders and explorers in the Wild West!
+The attended some of the traveling Wild West Shows, like the production of the famed Buffalo Bill Cody.
 What more could add to their vicarious experiences?
 Wild West Art!

 Western art provided superior visualization of this Western land.
 People got a good look at the vistas, the people and the activities of these distant adventures.

 Even today, many people in the U.S. - even worldwide - love and collect Western art.
 In our family home, we have some Western themed artwork on our walls.
 Our family members also love this style of art.
 Especially those who live out West.

 Tombstone Arizona supports its own style of Western Artwork.
 On Allen Street, near the corner of 4th Street is the Tombstone Art Gallery.
 It features artists and crafts persons from the local area.